Dawn of War: Winter Assault - Review

 The Disorder campaign follows the armies of the Orks and Chaos Marines.
 The Orks on the planet of Lorn V are a series of disjointed colonies fighting against one another.
 It's only when Warboss Goregutz (cool band) breaks through the colonies and demands allegiance, do they actually unite against their foes.

-Meanwhile, Chaos Lord Crull is holding his ground against the newly united Orks and striking at the Imperial Guard, in an attempt to find out what they're motivations are for coming here.
+Meanwhile, Chaos Lord Crull is holding his ground against the newly united Orks and striking at the Imperial Guard, in an attempt to find out what their motivations are for coming here.
 Once he discovers they're after a Titan on a planet—because for some reason he didn't know there was one here already, having been ruling it for who-knows-how-long—he becomes obsessed with finding it and taking control.
 To do so requires lots and lots of sacrifices to their Blood God.
 Fortunately, there are plenty of Imperial Guard for that purpose.

 Presentation

 Winter Assault is only an expansion pack to the original Dawn of War, so it's not going to bump up the presentation much.
 The music is the same as before, and the level of detail is the same.
 One significant change was the smart decision not to zoom in so far on the character's face while dialogue is exchanged in a cut-scene, at least, not as often.
 Now we don't have to get such a good look at the flapping lips of a sea bass while the characters talk.
-Instead the camera is usually at a distance and text is just displayed on the screen instead.
+Instead, the camera is usually at a distance, and text is just displayed on the screen instead.

 The voice acting is improved from the original Dawn of War, or at least, they have fewer amateurs providing their voices.
 Chaos Lord Crull is over the top and can become a little annoying when you have to listen to a dude who is so angry all the time shouting about Eldar or Orks for one reason or another.
-However, I'd be quite entertained listening to him had to dictate menial or common things in our society, like announcing students at a graduation ceremony or shouting out the dumb drink names at a Starbucks.
+However, I'd be quite entertained listening to him dictate menial or common things in our society, like announcing students at a graduation ceremony or shouting out the dumb drink names at a Starbucks.

 TL;DR (Conclusion)